eugene-maximenko/Task-Manager-REST-API/README.md

 # Task Manager

-Task Manager is a REST API I created during Node.js course by [Andrew Mead](https://github.com/andrewjmead).
-You can address to users and tasks resourses to play with GET, POST, DELETE and PATCH requests.
+- You can address to users and tasks resourses to play with GET, POST, DELETE and PATCH requests.
+- You can send emails to users
+- Authorization + Authentication
+- I use MongoDB to store users and tasks
+- Avatar uploading

 ## Getting Started